rc-davis/playsketch-moai/README.md

 --------------
 **src/common-lua** contains the bulk of the interesting code.
 This is all of the application code, written in lua against the MOAI sdk.

+**src/PlaySketch2-ios** contains the Xcode project that combines the common-lua source with the moai binaries to deploy to iPad (or iPad simulator).

 See **src/common-lua/main.lua** for the application entry point.